samontenegro/STM-Manual-Translation/stm-manual-translation.md

 >
 > You can search per location or filter the list.
 You can choose the relevant view (HTML or PDF) and the appearance (layout).
 Product information can also be downloaded as xml-file.
 These files can be used directly by other users who can import the file into their Stoffenmanager® account.
 This makes it more easy to exchange data.

 > Al activar Stoffenmanager® SHARE también es posible ver TIAT de productos, TIAT de riesgos, y HIS* de productos usando un enlace.
 Al seguir dicho enlace (que podría estar protegido por contraseña) encontrará un resumen.
-En el resumen podrá buscar directamente por :
+En el resumen podrá buscar directamente por:
 >
 > - TIAT de producto
 >